-3. Fill With Potting Mix and Add Plants or Seeds
+4. Fill With Potting Mix and Add Plants or Seeds

 Add a couple of handfuls of potting mix to fill your bottle up to the horizontal cut line.

-Sow seeds according to the package directions, or plant one seedling per bottle.
+Sow seeds according to the package directions, or plant 1-2 seedling per bottle.